Astley Green Colliery Museum: Museum

-Astley Green Colliery has the only surviving headgear and engine house on what was the Lancashire coalfield.
-The headgear is made from wrought iron lattice girders with rivetted plates at the joints.
+The colliery’s headgear, constructed of wrought iron lattice girders with riveted joints and three wheel mounts, rises to nearly 30 m.
+Built by Head Wrightson of Stockton-on-Tees and completed in 1912, it is the only surviving pit headgear on the Lancashire coalfield.
 It has two large and one small wheel mounted at the top.
-It is nearly 30 m high and was built by Head Wrightson of Stockton-on-Tees and completed by 1912.

 In the winding house there is a twin tandem compound steam engine made by Yates and Thom of Blackburn who supplied 16 Lancashire boilers.
 Its engine house has the largest steam winding engine used on the coalfield.
 The 3,300 horse power twin tandem compound engine was built by Yates & Thom in Blackburn.

-The museum also has a collection of 28 colliery locomotives, the largest such collection in the UK.
+The museum’s collection includes 28 colliery locomotives, which has been described by sources as the largest assembly of its kind in the United Kingdom.

 Railway

-As of Summer 2019, a roughly 200m section of track has been restored and built by volunteers.
-One locomotive is currently operational with another due to under essential maintenance, before passenger services can start on the railway.
+Volunteers have restored a section of approximately 200 m of track, and one locomotive was operational as of 2019, with another undergoing essential maintenance pending the start of passenger services on the railway.